Guilherme Estrella

-Guilherme Estrella de Paiva (born 6 January 2005), known as Guilherme Estrella or just Estrella, is a Brazilian professional footballer who plays as a midfielder for Vasco da Gama.
+Guilherme Estrella de Paiva (born 6 January 2005), known as Guilherme Estrella or just Estrella, is a Brazilian professional footballer who plays as a midfielder for CRB on loan from Vasco da Gama.

 Career

 Born in Rio de Janeiro, Estrella joined Vasco da Gama's youth sides in 2015, aged ten.
 On 3 January 2024, he renewed his contract with the club until 2026.

 Estrella made his first team debut on 18 January 2024, coming on as a second-half substitute for fellow youth graduate Rodrigo in a 2–0 Campeonato Carioca home win over Boavista.
 He made his Série A debut on 22 June, starting and scoring his team's second in a 4–1 home routing of São Paulo.